 Use the seven stops as a springboard to explore the city.
 You’ll have 24 hours to do so.
 Oh, and the most pragmatic touch of all?
 When you're on the water you get to avoid ALL the cyclists!

 - Ticket for the boat with 7 stops

 You can enter and leave the boat at every stop:

-A tour loop takes about 100 minutes, but you can hop on and hop off wherever (at all stops) and whenever you want.
 The first boat leaves at 09:15 from Central Station on the East side.
 From then on, the boat leaves every 25 minutes from Central Station.
-Last departure from Central Station is at 19:00 (at 17:15 from 1 Nov - 20 Mar).
+Last departure from Central Station is at 19:00 (17:15 from 1 Nov - 20 Mar).